naojsoft/spot/doc/FAQ.rst

 Platforms
 ---------

-Does Ginga run on Mac/Windows/Linux/XYZ?
+Does SPOT run on Mac/Windows/Linux/XYZ?
 ----------------------------------------
 SPOT is written entirely in the Python programming language, and uses only supporting Python packages.
 As long as a platform supports Python